DoD-Platform-One/bigbang/docs/guides/deployment-scenarios/quickstart.md

 Once created you need to restart wsl2.

-If this doesn't remedy the issue and the cgroup.controllers file is still located in the /sys/fs/cgroup/unified directory you may have to modify /etc/fstab and add
+If this doesn't remedy the issue and the cgroup.controllers file is still located in the /sys/fs/cgroup/unified directory you may have to modify /etc/fstab and add the following:

 ```shell
 cgroup2 /sys/fs/cgroup cgroup2 rw,nosuid,nodev,noexec,relatime,nsdelegate 0 0
 ```

-#### Container fails to start "Not enough memory"
+#### Container Fails to Start: "Not Enough Memory"

 Wsl2 limits the amount of memory available to half of what your computer has.
 If you have 32g or less (16g or less available) this is often not enough to run all of the standard big bang services.
 If you have more available memory you can modify the initial limit by modifying (or creating) the C:\Users\<UserName>\.wslconfig file by adding:

 ```shell
 [wsl2]